 Our vision is to create a community of learning where children experience a sense of wonder and exploration- where everyone feels a sense of connection and participates with others in ways that create new possibilities for making the world a better place.

 Program Statement of Philosophy

+In our classrooms, Conscious Discipline, which aligns to our mission, guides teacher’s interactions with children, families and each other.
+Using the framework, teachers build a classroom community where children feel safe to learn how to deal with feelings and build connections to others.
+Our focus is on relationships rather than behavior.
 The individual needs of children and families are paramount to the decision-making of all teachers and administrators throughout our early education center.
 Our commitment to learning includes all members of our early education community including families, teachers, paraprofessionals, community members, board members and public officials.

 YW3CA has been providing child care at its 315 King Street location for more than 40 years.
 Across the United States, there are 210 YWCAs and each has programming that has progressed in evolution with its surrounding community.
 YW3CA’s emphasis is on education in every part of its programming.
 Service areas include all or part of seven school districts surrounding Pottstown.
 Our programming evolved to support the growing community need for quality, affordable child care.